danielfett/draft-dpop/main.md

 state of an access token as well as to determine metainformation about the token.

-For DPoP-bound access token, the hash of the public key to which the token is bound is conveyed to the protected resource as metainformation in a token introspection response.
+For a DPoP-bound access token, the hash of the public key to which the token is bound is conveyed to the protected resource as metainformation in a token introspection response.
 The hash is conveyed using the same `cnf` content with `jkt` member structure as the JWK thumbprint confirmation method, described in